Achieve & maintain recovery with Medication-Assisted Treatment (MAT)

 Clients who participate in an MAT program at our locations will come in each day, receive their predetermined dose, and attend group and individual counseling sessions at a frequency determined by their therapist.

-The FDA-approved medications are prescribed and distributed by nurses who understand the complexity of addiction.
+The FDA-approved medications RCA uses are prescribed and distributed by medical staff who understand the complexity of addiction.

-Here’s how these particular medications work for patients:
+Here’s how these particular medications work for clients:

 This combination lessens the painful symptoms of opioid withdrawal and blocks the euphoric effects of an opiate drug.
-When Methadone is administered properly during medication assisted treatment, the patient feels normal, does not physically crave opiates and does not become lethargic.
+When Methadone is administered properly during MAT, the patient feels normal, does not physically crave opiates, and does not become lethargic.
 Methadone is administered once per day via a liquid solution.

 Methadone dosages need to be slowly built up over time to avoid the risk of overdosing.
 Methadone can be dangerous when abused.